 - We can expand our 24/7 mental health services for the disenfracnhished within.
 This includes:

 - Abandoned children even through cradle

 - Paralysed elders

-It is important to note that all services are provided to these people in need, free of cost, without any discrimination in any manner such as race, religion, caste, color, creed, and gender.
+It is important to note that all services are provided to these people in need are free of cost, without any discrimination in any manner such as race, religion, caste, color, creed, or gender.

 The project being planned and proposed is situated at Padiala, Kurali, India.
 We have planned to accommodate following in the new premises: